devaneyj3/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+sessions are used to store information of a cookie to see if the user is validated

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+It hashes the password to make in secret in a certain amount of rounds

 - [ ] What does bcrypt do to slow down attackers?

+bcrpyt makes it hard for hackers because the password is hashed for a certain amount of rounds.

 - [ ] What are the three parts of the JSON Web Token?

+the header
+the payload
+the signature

 ## Minimum Viable Product